 Solution: Add more outlets.
 Expect to pay an electrician about $100 per first-floor outlet and double that for second-floor work.
 (There will likely be a minimum charge.)
 This work requires cutting holes in walls and ceilings to snake the wires.
 Some electricians will patch the holes; others leave the patching to you.

 5. No GFCIs

 What it means: Increased risk of electrocution in wet areas, such as baths and kitchens.
-GFCIs (ground-fault circuit interrupters) shut down circuits in 4 milliseconds, before current can cause a deadly shock.
+GFCIs (ground-fault circuit interrupters) shut down circuits in 4 milliseconds, before a current can cause a deadly shock.